 - The female : male ratio is 5:1.

-- Onset usually occurs between the ages of 20 and 40 in cases of Graves disease, but later in life in cases of nodular thyroid disease.
+- Onset usually occurs between the ages of 20 and 40 in cases of Graves disease, but later in life where the cause is nodular thyroid disease.

-- 99% of cases are caused by intrinsic thyroid disease, and less than 1% caused by pituitary problems.
+- 99% of cases are caused by intrinsic thyroid disease, and less than 1% caused by a primary pituitary problem.